mirzaghaderi/rtpcr/README.md

----
+# iqpcr

-title: "iqpcr: a package for statistical analysis of real-time PCR data in R"
+iqpcr is a package for statistical analysis of real-time PCR data in R.
-author: Ghader Mirzaghaderi
-output:
-  html_document:
-    toc: yes
-    keep_md: yes
-    output: rmarkdown::html_vignette
-    df_print: default
-  pdf_document:
-    toc: yes
-    latex_engine: xelatex
-  word_document:
-    toc: No
-vignette: |
-  %\VignetteIndexEntry{Sending Messages With Gmailr}
-  %\usepackage[utf8]{inputenc}
-  %\VignetteEngine{knitr::knitr}
-editor_options:
-  markdown:
-    wrap: 90
-  chunk_output_type: console
----

 # Overview

 iqpcr is a package for statistical analysis and graphical presentation of real-time PCR (quantitative PCR  or qPCR) data.
-Various analysis methods are employed to real-time PCR data to measure the mRNA levels under different experimental conditions. iqpcr handles amplification efficiency calculation and statistical analysis of real-time PCR data based on one reference gene.
-By accounting for amplification efficiendcy values, iqpcr was developed using a general calculation method described by <a href="https://doi.org/10.1186/s12859-017-1949-5">Ganger et al. 2017</a>., covering both the Livak and Pfaffl methods.
-Based on the experimental conditions, the functions of the iqpcr package use t-test (for experiments with a two-level factor) or analysis of variance (for cases where more than two levels or factors exists) to calculate the fold change or relative expression.
-The functions further provide standard deviations and confidence limits for means, appliy statistical mean comparisons and present letter mean grouping.
-To facilitate functions application, different dataset have been used in the examples and the outputs are explaines.
-An outstanding feature of iqpcr package is providing publication-ready bar plots with various controling arguments for experiments with up to three different factors.
-The iqpcr package is user friendly and easy to work with and provide an applicable resource for analysing real-time PCR data in R.
+Various analysis methods are employed for real-time PCR data to measure the mRNA levels under different experimental conditions. iqpcr handles amplification efficiency calculation and statistical analysis of real-time PCR data based on one reference gene.
+By accounting for amplification efficiency values, iqpcr was developed using a general calculation method described by <a href="https://doi.org/10.1186/s12859-017-1949-5">Ganger et al. 2017</a>., covering both the Livak and Pfaffl methods.
+Based on the experimental conditions, the functions of the iqpcr package use t-test (for experiments with a two-level factor) or analysis of variance (for cases where more than two levels or factors exist) to calculate the fold change or relative expression.
+The functions further provide standard deviations and confidence limits for means, apply statistical mean comparisons, and present letter mean grouping.
+To facilitate functions application, different dataset have been used in the examples and the outputs are explained.
+An outstanding feature of iqpcr package is providing publication-ready bar plots with various controlling arguments for experiments with up to three different factors.
+The iqpcr package is user-friendly and easy to work with and provides an applicable resource for analyzing real-time PCR data in R.

 # Calculation methods
 Among the various approaches developed for data analysis in real-time PCR, the Livak method, also known as the $2^{-\Delta\Delta C_t}$ method, stands out for its simplicity and widespread use.